opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 1. Specify a name for the monitor.
 1. Choose either **Per query monitor** or **Per bucket monitor**.

 Whereas per-query monitors run your specified query and then check whether the query's results triggers any alerts, per-bucket monitors let you select fields to create buckets and categorize your results into those buckets.
-Doing so gives you finer control over which results should trigger alerts, as the alerting plugin uses each bucket's results to see if they should trigger any alerts.
+The alerting plugin runs each bucket's unique results against a script you define later, so you have finer control over which results should trigger alerts.
+Each of those buckets can trigger an alert, but per-query monitors can only trigger one alert at a time.

 1. Define the monitor in one of three ways: visually, using a query, or using an anomaly detector.